Board of Canvassers

 Please contact the Board of Canvassers with questions or requests for additional information

-REMINDER: Under the state’s new VOTER ID law, poll workers will ask you for ID when you vote at the polls.
-Exceptable forms of ID's are:
+Under the state’s new Voter ID law, poll workers will ask you for ID when you vote at the polls.
+Acceptable forms of ID's are:

 - RI driver's license